Empty Bowls Monongalia distributed $140,000 to the following meal programs, food pantries, and backpack feeding programs in June, 2018.

-Bartlett House operates a homeless shelter that serves 16 meals per week up to 70 individuals and families per meal.
-They also give food orders to former clients in need.
+Bartlett house operates a homeless shelter that serves three meals per week to individuals and families.
+They also provide food to clients who have moved into their own apartments.

 In this downtown church, a pancake, eggs, and sausage breakfast is served every Sunday morning free to the community by volunteer teams from the church membership.

 Meals on Wheels: 3375 University Avenue, 304-599-1594.
 Estimated meals served annually 22,165

 From a kitchen located in Star City, teams of volunteer drivers deliver a noon meal to home-bound elderly and disabled people in various areas of the county.

 Morgantown Community Kitchen: Trinity Church, 247 Willey Street.
 Estimated meals served annually 18,500.

 Based in the Episcopal Church basement in downtown Morgantown, this community soup kitchen provides lunch free to the community on weekdays.

 Salvation Army Meal Program: 1224 University Avenue, 304-296-3525.
 Estimated meals served annually 38,000.

 Serves an evening meal daily Monday through Friday.

 Sarah’s Table: St John University Parish, 1481 University Avenue, 304-296-8231.
 Estimated meals served annually 1,965.